-Does this section include:
+Does this section:

-- descriptions of types of trainings proposed for the staff, the qualifications of the trainers, and the processes to transfer knowledge into practice during program activities described? - professional development in line with the program activities and the students to be served by the proposed program?
+- describe the types of trainings proposed for the staff, the qualifications of the trainers, and the processes to transfer knowledge into practice during program activities described? - include professional development in line with the program activities and the students to be served by the proposed program?